-The final tier of Missouri highways is low volume routes.
-Each of these routes carry less than 400 vehicles per day and primarily serve local transportation needs.
-Missouri has 10,957 miles of low volume routes, accounting for about one-third of the state system.
+The final tier of Missouri highways is low-volume routes.
+Each of these routes carries less than 400 vehicles per day and primarily serves local transportation needs.
+Missouri has 11,440 miles of low-volume routes, accounting for about one-third of the state system.
+However, approximately 5,400 miles of these routes are not on the national highway system and are ineligible for federal funds, which has impacted investment levels and conditions during the past 25 years.
 Travel on these routes is less than 2% of all state highway travel.
-Currently, 70% of these routes are in good condition.
+Currently, 71% of these routes are in good condition.